Erythropoietic protoporphyria & X-linked dominant protoporphyria

 What are erythropoietic protoporphyrias?

 The word ‘erythropoietic’ means associated with red blood cells (‘erythro-’) and their formation (‘-poietic’).
-The porphyrias are a group of uncommon diseases caused by something going wrong with the production of chemicals known as porphyrins.
+The porphyrias are a group of uncommon disorders caused by something going wrong with the production of chemicals known as porphyrins.
 These chemicals are the building blocks of haem, which, when combined with a protein (globin), forms haemoglobin, the material in red blood cells that carries oxygen round the body.
-In the case of erythropoietic protoporphyria (EPP) and a variant of EPP called X-Linked Dominant Protoporphyria (XLDPP), there is a build-up of one of these porphyrins (protoporphyrin) in the blood, especially in the red blood cells.
-This leads to asensitivity to sunlight.
+In the case of EPP and XLDPP, there is a build-up of one of these porphyrins (protoporphyrin IX) in the blood, especially in the red blood cells.
+This leads to a sensitivity to sunlight.

 Keep up to date with the latest research about erythropoietic protoporphyria & x-linked dominant protoporphyria and all things skin related with our newsletter.

 What causes EPP and XLDPP?